medialab/minet/docs/cli.md

 https://wikitech.wikimedia.org/wiki/Analytics/AQS/Pageviews

 Positional Arguments:
-  value_or_column_name          Single page to process or name of the CSV column
+  page_or_page_column           Single page to process or name of the CSV column
                                 containing pages when using -i/--input.

 Optional Arguments: